rahamohebbi/Agctor/Project/prd.md

     *   Processing timeout (current: 5 minutes) should be adequate for typical CLI use cases but also prevent indefinite hangs.
 *   **NFR2: Usability:**
     *   Command-line arguments must be clear and intuitive.
     *   Console output must be informative, providing clear feedback on progress, success, or failure.
+This includes clear prompts for human input when required.
     *   Error messages must be user-friendly and actionable where possible.
     *   Comprehensive usage instructions must be easily accessible.
 *   **NFR3: Reliability:**